Business Setup

 Can a non-resident incorporate in Vancouver?

 Yes, for BC provincial incorporation.
 British Columbia has no director residency requirement, making it one of the most accessible provinces in Canada for international founders.
 A non-resident can serve as the sole director and shareholder of a BC corporation.
-However, if you choose federal incorporation under the CBCA, at least 25% of directors must be resident Canadians.
+Federal incorporation under the CBCA no longer imposes a director-residency requirement either — the former 25%-resident-Canadian rule was repealed by Bill C-25 (in force 2019).
 You will still need a registered office address in BC regardless of your personal residency.